 Instructions

 - Make the dip.
-Break up the block of feta and add it to the bowl of your food processor or blender along with the cream cheese, 2 garlic cloves, 2 teaspoons of lemon juice, 2 tablespoons of olive oil, 1 cup of spinach leaves and a good grind of black pepper.
+Break up the feta and add it to the bowl of your food processor or blender along with the cream cheese, 2 garlic cloves, 2 tablespoons of lemon juice, 2 tablespoons of olive oil, the spinach leaves and a good grind of black pepper.
 Blitz for a couple of minutes, until a smooth, creamy dip forms.

 - Garnish and serve.
-Transfer the dip onto a serving plate or bowl.
-Finish by scattering over the chopped basil and spinach leave and teaspoon of chilli flakes, before finishing with a drizzle of olive oil.
+Transfer the dip onto a serving plate or bowl, the drizzle with the olive oil.
+Scatter over the chopped basil and chili flakes, then serve with your favorite chips, bread or crudites.

 Notes

-I find that the dip doesn’t need salt because feta is salty enough – but you can add a little if you like.
+INGREDIENT NOTES: I find that the dip doesn’t need salt because feta is salty enough – but you can add a little if you like.
 Just taste it after blending before you add anything.
+I prefer using a food processor here as it’s better at blitzing the dip – my blender tends to need a little more olive oil to get things moving.

 - Prep Time: 5